will-hedges/lgmpc/README.md

       -c, --cycle   cycle (up) to the next stored profile, if one exists -d, --delete  delete <profile_name>
-      -l, --list    list all saved profiles for the connected mouse -n, --new     create a new profile with called <profile_name>
+      -l, --list    list all saved profiles for the connected mouse -n, --new     create a new profile called <profile_name>
       -s, --show    show the saved settings for <profile_name>
       -u, --update  update <profile_name> with the current mouse settings